gaiaus/ICF/reform/call_to_action english (on-chain version).md

 Leadership, whether established or new, must possess awareness to be accountable for the legacy, reputation, and future it stewards.
 No confidence sends a clear zero-tolerance message to the ICF Foundation Council about where they stand, reasons why, and what must be rectified—immediately.

 This proposal is not merely an indictment; it’s more importantly, a decisive call to action.
-An opportunity for stakeholders to assert their voice for a constructive plan that utilizes reasonable demands and timelines to achieve the transparency that previous calls for accountability failed to secure.
+An opportunity for stakeholders to assert their voice for constructive asks utilizing reasonable demands and timelines to achieve the transparency that previous calls for accountability failed to secure.

 A YES vote for this proposal means signaling support for: